rainlanguage/docs.rainprotocol.xyz/docs/guides/SDK/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

 ### Add the Expected Output

-We will now add the deployment and expected output, between which, in the next section, we will put the rest of the code.
+We will now add the deployment and expected output, between which - in the next section - we will put the rest of the code.

 ```
 // ^-- Configuration code above this line --^